fpmi-tp2022/labrabota10t1-yakimovich_plants/README.md

 ## Installation

-Clone project from git using git clone command
+Clone project from git using git clone command(for example)

 Run project

 Sign up and enjoy!

 ## Usage